bdlucas1/mathics-m3d/README.md

 * They also should support Jupyter and JupyterLite (Pyodide) integration (TBD)

+* Integration into a command-line shell should also be possible by displaying graphics in a browser window.

 ### Markdown + Mathics3 notebook

 To run locally, you will need to have a recent development version of